pizlonator/fil-c/gimso_semantics.md

 ## Simplified Rules, Ignoring Atomics

 If we ignore the need for pointer atomics, pointers at rest are quite simple.
 Pointers at rest have their intval stored in the primary address space and their capability pointer stored in the secondary address space.
+We do not allow any other user-defined or hardware-defined address spaces (the address space number on all pointers must be 0; note that we could devise a Fil-C semantics for safe pointers to other address spaces, but I haven't done that, because I haven't found a need for it yet).

 This permits pointer-integer aliasing as follows.
 Storing a pointer to a location and then loading it as an integer is like a `ptrtoint` cast.
 Storing a pointer to a location and then storing an integer to that same location, and then loading a pointer, yields a pointer with the capability of the pointer store and an intval from the integer store.
 Loading a pointer from a location that never had a pointer stored to it yields a pointer with a null capability.